10 FREE Ways To Market Your Business This Christmas

 5. User-Generated Content - Starbucks

-Whether you like or loathe them there's no doubt Starbucks pack a punch at Christmas with their marketing.
+Whether you like or loathe them there's no doubt Starbucks packs a punch at Christmas with their marketing.
 Their cute Christmas themed cups are oozing with Christmas spirit and it's something that everyone can be part of.
 They also, of course, provide the obligatory Christmas beverage that might even get the tea-drinking obsessives such as myself to sample an alternative.
 Well, it is Christmas after all.

 6. Join forces